Smoke detector flickering lights

 Frequently Asked Questions

-How often should I test my smoke detectors?
+How often should I replace the batteries in my smoke detectors?

 Connect with certified professionals in your area